In-Network Learning: Distributed Training and Inference in Networks: Introduction

-In this paper, we study a network inference problem in which some of the nodes possess each, or can acquire, part of the data that is relevant for inference on a random variable $Y$.
+Compared to both SL and FL, which consider only the training phase to be distributed, in this paper we focus on the problem in which the inference phase also takes place distributively.
+More specifically, in this paper, we study a network inference problem in which some of the nodes possess each, or can acquire, part of the data that is relevant for inference on a random variable $Y$.
 The node at which the inference needs to be performed is connected to the nodes that possess the relevant data through a number of intermediate other nodes.
+We assume that the network topology is fixed and known.
 This may model, e.g., a setting in which a macro BS needs to make inference on the position of a user on the basis of summary information obtained from correlated CSI measurements $X_1,\hdots,X_J$ that are acquired at some proximity edge BSs.
 Each of the edge nodes is connected with the central node either directly, via an error free link of given finite capacity, or via intermediary nodes.
-It is assumed that processing only (any) strict subset of the measurements cannot yield the desired inference accuracy; and, as such, the $J$ measurements $X_1,\hdots,X_J$ need to be processed during the inference or test phase.
+While in some cases it might be enough to process only a subset of the $J$ nodes, we assume that processing only a (any) strict subset of the measurements cannot yield the desired inference accuracy; and, as such, the $J$ measurements $X_1,\hdots,X_J$ need to be processed during the inference or test phase.

 \begin{example}{(Autonomous Driving)} One basic requirement of the problem of autonomous driving is the ability to cope with problematic roadway situations, such as those involving construction, road hazards, hand signals and reckless drivers.
 Current approaches mostly rely on equipping the vehicle with more on-board sensors.
 Clearly, while this can only allow a better coverage of the navigation environment, it seems unlikely to successfully cope with the problem of blind spots due, e.g., to obstruction or hidden obstacles.
 In such contexts, external sensors such as other vehicles' sensors, cameras installed on the roofs of proximity buildings or wireless towers may help perform a more precise inference, by offering a complementary, possibly better, view of the navigation scene.
 An example scenario is shown in Figure~\ref{fig-autonomous-driving}.
 The application requires real-time inference which might be incompatible with current cellular radio standards, thus precluding the option of sharing the sensors' raw data and processing it locally, e.g., at some on-board server.
 When equipped with suitable intelligence capabilities each sensor can successfully identify and extract those features of its measurement data that are not captured by other sensors' data.
 Then, it only needs to communicate those, not its entire data.